Chaos (professional wrestling): Kazuchika Okada's rise to stardom

 On January 4, 2014, at Wrestle Kingdom 8 in Tokyo Dome, Okada defeated Naito for his seventh successful title defense.
 Later in the main event, Nakamura lost the IWGP Intercontinental Championship to Hiroshi Tanahashi.
-At The New Beginning in Osaka, Ishii defeated Tetsuya Naito to win the become the third NEVER Openweight Champion, winning his first title in NJPW.
+At The New Beginning in Osaka, Ishii defeated Tetsuya Naito to become the third NEVER Openweight Champion, winning his first title in NJPW.

 From March 15 to March 23, Nakamura, Ishii and Takahashi participated in the 2014 New Japan Cup, during which Ishii and Takahashi ended up being eliminated at the first round while Nakamura went on defeating Bad Luck Fale in the finals on March 23 and afterwards challenged Tanahashi to another rematch for the IWGP Intercontinental Championship.
 On April 6 at Invasion Attack 2014, Ishii defeated Tetsuya Naito to make his first successful title defense.
 Later in the main event, Nakamura defeated Tanahashi to win the IWGP Intercontinental Championship for the third time.
 Also that night, Okada found himself a new challenger in Bullet Club's newest member, the debuting A.J.
 Styles, who claimed that Okada was still the same "young boy" (rookie) he had known in TNA.
 Ishii's second successful defense of the NEVER Openweight Championship took place just six days later during NJPW's trip to Taiwan, when he defeated Kushida.
 On May 3 at Wrestling Dontaku 2014, Ishii made his third successful title defense against Tomoaki Honma and was afterwards challenged by IWGP Junior Heavyweight Champion Kota Ibushi, with whom he had had sporadic heated encounters since the past year's G1 Climax.
 In the main event, Okada thirteen-month reign as the IWGP Heavyweight Champion came to an end, when he lost the title to Styles in his ninth defense after Yujiro Takahashi turned on him and Chaos and joined Bullet Club.
 In May, Okada took part in NJPW's North American tour, during which he received a rematch for the IWGP Heavyweight Championship.
 On May 17 at War of the Worlds in New York City, Okada unsuccessfully challenged Styles for the title in a three-way match which also included Michael Elgin, whom Styles pinned for the win.